 A few months back, Andria told me about a compost bin she’d built in her Citizen Gardener class using shipping pallets.
 I was intrigued.
 I’ve been wanting a compost bin for a while, but refused to pony up a lot of money for one.
 This project would be perfect for me, because a) I like construction, and b) I am cheap, and shipping pallets are free.
 You can get them at places like grocery stores (they usually just throw them away), but we happened to have new sod installed in March, so I asked my yard guy to leave me the pallets the grass came on.
 Most of them were broken beyond repair, but I salvaged four that I thought would be usable.

 I did some googling and found these instructions.
 I picked an out-of-the-way spot in my yard to build the bin (because, honestly, it’s a little ghetto), and voila!
 In about an hour, I put together a functional, albeit not very pretty, compost bin.

-I followed the instructions on the page linked above pretty closely, and although the gate doesn’t swing out too . . . → Continue Reading: DIY compost bin
+I followed the instructions on the page linked above pretty closely, . . . → Continue Reading: DIY compost bin

 It was an absolutely gorgeous day here today.
 High 70s and not a cloud in the sky — perfect for spending hours outdoors.
 This is our backyard peach tree in bloom.
 Isn’t it lovely?
 When the peach tree blooms, I take it as a cue to start prepping my spring/summer vegetable garden.
 I’m practicing square foot gardening this year, but more on the specifics of that later.
 This is a food blog, right?
 So on with the food!